lukecav/awesome-wp-speed-up/README.md

 # awesome-wp-speed-up
-Plugins and resources to speed up and optimize your WordPress site
+Plugins and resources to speed up and optimize your WordPress site.

 ## Table Of Contents
 * [Page Caching Plugins](#page-caching-plugins)